Elevate Your Career with an MBA Degree from UM-Flint

 - Supply Chain & Operations Management

 The Supply Chain & Operations Management concentration helps students obtain the skills necessary to lead in logistics and operations as a supply chain manager.
-The concentration courses discuss supply chain management, revenue management, and sustainability.
+The concentration focuses on six sigma, sustainability, and global supply chain and logistics.

 MBA Dual Degree Programs